 In January 2019 we finally moved in to our new purpose built rescue centre.
 Later this year, in a second building phase, we will be extending the building to include stair access to the upper floor.
 Our provisional date for the formal opening of the new centre by Major General Mark Strudwick, Prior of St John Scotland, is Saturday 17 August.

-We are indebted to the Scottish YHA (photo above) for allowing to make our base in the Torridon Youth Hostel for over 40 years.
-However, working out of a large cupboard is clearly not appropriate for a modern mountain rescue team.
-In fact we probably have the smallest base of any team in Scotland.
+We are indebted to the Scottish YHA for allowing to have made our base in the Torridon Youth Hostel for over 40 years.

 Thank you to St John Scotland, regular supporters of Scottish Mountain Rescue, for providing the major funding to enable our new base project.
-Many thanks again to Innogy.
-And thank you to all our donors large and small, from across the local area, the UK and worldwide, for all your generosity.
-It is very much appreciated by all of us at Torridon Mountain Rescue Team.
+And thank you to all our donors large and small, from across the local area, the UK and worldwide, for your exceptional generosity.
+It is very much appreciated by all of us in the Torridon Mountain Rescue Team.